Often we will share something positive and hopeful such as:

 And little by little, day by day, we get stronger.
 We learn about who we are.
 We grow.

 The world around us may not change.
-We may still continue to face the same problems.
+We may still continue to face the same problems and the same pain.
 But when we do, we can face them as a new person, with a different mindset, perspective, and resolve.

 Sometimes it doesn't get easier.
 You get stronger.